twineworks/tweakflow/site/content/reference.md

 Evaluates to true if a is greater than b, or equal to b.

-Each operand must be a long or double.
+Each operand must be a long, double, or decimal.
 Supplying any other types throws an error.

+  - If both operands are `nil`, the result is `true`.
+  - If exactly one operand is `nil` the result is `false`.
+  - If any operand is `NaN` the result is `false`.
+  - If both operands are long, an integer comparison is performed.
+  - If both operands are double, a floating point comparison is performed.
-If both operands are long, an integer comparison is performed.
-If any operand is double, the other operand is cast to double, and a floating point comparison is performed.
+  - If both operands are decimal, a decimal comparison is performed.
+  - If the operands are long and double, the long operand is cast to double, and a floating point comparison is performed.

-If either operand is `NaN` the result is `false`.
+  - If the operands are long and decimal, the long operand is cast to decimal, and a decimal comparison is performed.

-If both operands are `nil`, the result is `true`.
+  - If the operands are finite double and decimal, the double is cast to decimal, and a decimal comparison is performed.

-If exactly one operand is `nil`, the result is `false`.
+  - -Infinity is less than any finite number
+  - Infinity is greater than an finite number

 ```tweakflow
 > 1 >= 2